Cauliflower-Halloumi Lentil Skillet

 • 180 ml Tomato Sauce with no added sugar

-• 2 tbsp Greek Yogurt
+• 2 tbsp Greek Yogurt, low fat

 • 1 tsp Olive Oil